HL7/cql/spec/tests.md

 The tests are expressed in a simple XML format describing the expression and its expected outcome.

+Some tests cover functionality related to calculation and string representation of times, and are built to be run with an _evaluation request timestamp_ in UTC, to avoid introducing any location dependence to the tests.

 The XML Schema for these tests is included in the zip.

 This is the same test format used by the FHIRPath specification.